LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 Logtalk installers
 ------------------

-Logtalk installers are available for MacOS X, Linux, and Microsoft Windows.
+Logtalk installers are available for macOS, Linux, and Microsoft Windows.
 Depending on the chosen installer, some tasks (e.g. setting environment variables or integrating Logtalk with some Prolog compilers) may need to be performed manually.